SWAT Service Description

 The Application Security Consultant configures each of the primary applications as well as any attendant instances or microservices for continuous assessment and scanning at this point subject to the mandatory information being provided by the customer.

-- A change to the application scanner to ensure new coverage as needed
+- Re-configuring the application scanner to ensure new coverage as needed

-- Provide responsible disclosure to customer should it be deemed appropriate
+- Provide responsible disclosure to the customer should it be deemed appropriate

-At this stage the Application Security Consultant will also schedule the start time of the initial onboarding manual test.
-Usually this is scheduled within thirty (30) days from the commencement date (see later for more information on this stage)
+At this stage, the Application Security Consultant will also schedule the start time of the initial onboarding manual test.
+Usually, this is scheduled within thirty (30) days from the license start date.

 If the answer to each of these questions is yes, then the finding will be published to the Outpost24 portal.